Trump says evidence ties China lab to virus, threatens tariffs - RFI

 The gloom in the world's largest economy found its parallel across the Atlantic, where experts warned of an unprecedented financial catastrophe in Europe.

-The outbreak of the novel coronavirus has so far killed more than 230,000 people and forced more than half of humanity to live under some kind of lockdown, which has crippled economies.
+More than 230,000 people are known to have died in a pandemic that has forced more than half of humanity to live under some kind of lockdown.

-The virus is believed to have originated late last year in a market in the Chinese city of Wuhan that sold wild animals for human consumption, but speculation has swirled about a top-secret lab in the ground-zero city.
+Scientists believe the virus jumped from animals to humans, emerging in China late last year, possibly from a market selling exotic animals for meat.

+But speculation has swirled about a top-secret lab, reinforced by internet rumours and right-wing shock jocks -- and increasingly taken up by the US president.

 Asked if he had seen anything giving him a high degree of confidence that the Wuhan Institute of Virology was the source of the outbreak, Trump replied, "Yes, I have."

-Pressed by reporters at the White House for details on what made him so confident, Trump replied: "I cannot tell you that."
+Last month foreign ministry spokesman Zhao Lijian said: "(World Health Organization) officials have repeatedly stated that there is no single evidence that the new coronavirus was produced in a laboratory."

+"Many well-known medical experts in the world also believe that the so-called laboratory leak hypothesis has no scientific basis,"

-Trump is increasingly making Beijing's handling of the outbreak a major issue for his November re-election campaign.
+Trump is making Beijing's handling of the outbreak a major issue for his November re-election campaign.

-When asked about reports that he could cancel US debt obligations to China, Trump said he could "do it differently" and act in "probably a little bit more of a forthright manner."
+When asked about reports that he could cancel US debt obligations to China, Trump said he could "do it differently" and act in "more of a forthright manner".

 "I could do the same thing but even for more money, just putting on tariffs," he said.